DataBiosphere/data-portal/content/help/help/help-and-faq.md

 Single-cell sequencing analysis methods are constantly changing, and there are many tools for visualizing or analyzing the data in the HCA.
 Popular tools for analyzing single-cell RNA-seq data include Seurat (R) and ScanPy (Python),though many other excellent tools exist.
-We offer a list of community-built analysis applications in the *Analyze* section on the *Data Portal*.

 ### How do I make my tool compatible with HCA data and add it to the HCA Data Portal?